-- E. Scott Fruehwald - Think Like a Lawyer Legal Reasoning for Law Students and Business Professionals-American Bar Association (2013).
+Fruehwald, E. S. (2013), Think Like a Lawyer, Legal Reasoning for Law Students and Business Professionals-American Bar Association

-- Frederick Schauer Thinking Like a Lawyer A New Introduction to Legal Reasoning (2009). - Sinnott-Armstrong, W., & Fogelin, R. J. (2014).
-Understanding Arguments: An Introduction to Informal Logic.
+Schauer, F (2009), Thinking Like a Lawyer, A New Introduction to Legal Reasoning Sinnott-Armstrong, W., & Fogelin, R. J. (2014).
+Understanding Arguments: An Introduction to Informal Logic Wehle, K. (2022).
+How to think like a lawyer -and why: a common-sense guide to everyday dilemmas.
+Harper Paperbacks